-The screen shown in Fig. 174 is used to set up the Matrix system to interface with 3rd party software.
+The screen shown in Fig. 174 is used to set up the Matrix system to interface with 3rd party software such as CDK Global, Reynolds and Reynolds or Graco Third Party.
+(CDK Global Interface instructions begin on page 131.)

 Matrix Interface to Business System